Ushien/ToyBlock/README.md

 npm install react-scripts --save
 ```

-After that, go to code/toyblock/ and then type
+After that, go to ``code/toyblock/`` and then type
 ```sh
 npm start
 ```

 That will launch the app on localhost:3000

-To apply any modification, just save the file and reload the the page in your browser.
+To apply any modification, just save the file and reload the page in your browser.

 # How to deploy the page